 The development lands are located within Downtown Guelph along the east side of Wyndham Street, bounded by Fountain Street to the north and Farquhar Street to the south.
 It is a single parcel of land known municipally as 70 Fountain Street and 75 Farquhar Street.
-It is rectangular in shape and 0.213 hectares in size, with approximately 33 metres of frontage along Wyndham Street, 65 metres of flankage along Farquhar Street, and 66 metres of flankage along Fountain Street.
+It is rectangular in shape and 0.213 hectares in size, with approximately 33 metres of frontage along Wyndham Street, 65 metres of flankage along Farquhar Street.